jclifford4/SecurePasswordManager/README.md

 ---

 ### Configure .my.cnf file
--  Go to scripts directory
+-  Go to scripts directory.
--  Open ***.my.cnf*** file
+-  Open ***.my.cnf*** file.
--  Paste your key from `keygen` command
+-  Paste your key from `keygen` command.
--  Enter a database name that will be used later
+-  Enter a database name that will be used later.
--  Save the file and close it
+-  Save the file and close it.
--  Open Powershell where .my.cnf is located
+-  Open Powershell where .my.cnf is located.
     - This can be done by `shift + rclick` within the folder, select ***open Powershell window here***.
 -  Encrypt the file :
 ```shell